 To get started with this tool, open a free KOHO account.

 On the app, click on ‘Credit’ and then ‘Register to build your credit history.

-This service has a $7 monthly fee, and you can cancel at any time.
+This service has a $7 to $10 monthly fee, and you can cancel anytime.

-KOHO will deduct the $7 fee each month and report this to a major credit bureau as a credit payment.
+KOHO will deduct the fee monthly and report this to a major credit bureau as a credit payment.